meg768/rpi-wifi-connection/README.md

 ### getState()

 Returns a promise containing the connection state.
+Please note that this only returns the connection state of your Raspberry Pi for any network.
+To see if you are connected to a specific network, use **getStatus()**.

 ````javascript
 var Wifi = require('rpi-wifi-connection');